tcrundall/chronostar-tng/docs/source/generaloverview.rst

     All the guides are slightly out of date with the code.
 The general approach and algorithms are correct, but the specific module and class names may slightly differ.

-The next generation of Chronostar prioritises simplicity, flexibility and extensibility.
-The default behaviour addresses the simplest scenario but the means of extending the capabilties for more complex scenarios is straight forward; by default Chronostar-TNG (will) provide abstract base classes which clearly dictate required interfaces as well as many different example reifications for the most basic scenarios.
-How one actually extends these example implementations to address complex scenarios is left to the user. ;)
+Here we provide a deep dive into the various parts of Chronostar, detailing how they work and hopefully providing enough guidance such that users can implement their own custom classes in order to augment Chronostar's functionality.

 The framework of Chronostar TNG consists of 5 classes.
-A :doc:`Driver <guides/driverguide>`, a :doc:`Initial Conditions Pool <guides/icpoolguide>`, an :doc:`Introducer <guides/introducerguide>`, a :doc:`Mixture <guides/mixtureguide>` and a :doc:`Component <guides/componentguide>`.
+A :doc:`Driver <guides/driverguide>`, a :doc:`Initial Conditions Pool <guides/icpoolguide>`, a :doc:`Mixture <guides/mixtureguide>` and a :doc:`Component <guides/componentguide>`.

 .. image:: images/simple_snapshot.svg
   :width: 800